altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Kent used the edged of his foot, walking quietly as possible~ *He approached behind her, she was entering a code on a keypad* *The door hissed open.*
-*she opened then walked through the door.*
+*She opened then walked through the door.*
 ~Kent was close enough to the door to make a dash for it~ *He did.*
-~his finger fit in to stop the door slamming shut.~ 'Bad idea Kent'
+~His finger fit in to stop the door slamming shut.~ 'Bad idea Kent'
 *Kent opened the door slightly and peered inside*
 ~A dimly lit hallway - and no person or camera in sight.~